1shChheda/Backend-API-Project/readme.md

  - The server will start running at http://localhost:5000

 ## API Endpoints

+The following are the available API endpoints:

-- Orders
+### Orders
 - GET /orders - Retrieve a list of all orders.
 - GET /orders/:orderId - Retrieve an order by ID.
 - POST /orders - Create a new order.
 - POST /orders/:orderId/products/:productId - Add a product to an order.

-- Products
+### Products
 - GET /products - Retrieve a list of all products.
 - GET /products/:productId - Retrieve a product by ID.
 - POST /products - Create a new product.
 - PUT /products/:productId - Update an existing product.
 - DELETE /products/:productId - Delete a product.

 ## Database Configuration
 - To configure the database, update the database configuration in the .env file with your MySQL database details: